 \subsection{Distributed Implementation}

-We now describe our model for distributed implementation of the MapReduce computations described above.
-Naturally, message passing would be needed in order to exchange intermediate values between machines after the Map stage, so that each machine has all the intermediate values needed for executing the Reduce computations allocated to it.
-We consider a network consisting of $K$ machines that are connected to each other through a shared network, such that at any given time, only one machine is allowed to use the network.
-Furthermore, we assume that one multicast takes the same amount of time as one unicast.
-As the first step, a distributed implementation consists of allocating a subgraph to each machine.
+For distributing the graph processing task, we consider $K$ servers that are connected through a shared multicast network.
+Furthermore, at any given time, only one server can multicast over the shared network.
+Additionally, we assume that a multicast takes the same amount of time as a unicast.
+As described next, in order to distribute the Map computation tasks among the servers, each server is allocated a subgraph which is comprised of a subset of graph vertices and associated files that contain state and neighborhood information of vertices.

-\textbf{Subgraph Allocation and Map Computation}: We denote the subgraph that is allocated to each machine $k\in [K]$ by $\mathcal{M}_k\subseteq \mathcal{V}$.
-Machine $k$ will then store all the files corresponding to subgraph $\mathcal{M}_k$, and will be responsible for computing the Map functions on those files.
-Note that each file (or vertex) should be Mapped by at least one machine.
-Additionally, we allow redundant computations, i.e., each file can be Mapped by more than one machine.
-The goal is to trade the computational resources in order to reduce the communication load in the Shuffle phase.
-More formally, we define the computation load as follows.
+\textbf{Subgraph Allocation}: Each server is assigned the Map computations in (\ref{eq:MapRed}) associated with a subgraph, which consists of a subset of vertices and associated files containing state and neighborhood information of the vertices.
+We denote the subgraph that is allocated to each server $k\in [K]$ by $\mathcal{M}_k\subseteq \mathcal{V}$.
+Thus, server $k$ will then store all the files in $\mathcal{M}_k$, and will be responsible for computing the Map functions on those files.
+Note that each file should be Mapped by at least one server.
+Additionally, we allow redundant computations, i.e., each file can be Mapped by more than one server.
+The key idea in leveraging redundancy in the Map computation phase is to trade the computational resources in order to reduce the communication load in the Shuffle phase.
+We define the computation load as follows.

 \begin{definition}[Computation Load] For a subgraph allocation, $(\mathcal{M}_1,\cdots,\mathcal{M}_K)$, the computation load, $r\in[K]$, is defined as